-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of City of Cordova, as of and for the year ended December 31, 2017, and the related notes to the financial statements, which collectively comprise City of Cordova's basic financial statements, and have issued our report thereon dated April 30, 2019.
-Our report includes a reference to other auditors who audited the financial statements of Cordova Community Medical Center, as described in our report on City of Cordova's financial statements.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of City of Cordova, as of and for the year ended December 31, 2017, and the related notes to the financial statements, which collectively comprise City of Cordova's basic financial statements, and have issued our report thereon dated XXXX, 2019.
+Our report includes a reference to other auditors who audited the financial statements of Cordova's financial statements.
 This report includes our consideration of the results of the other auditors' testing of internal control over financial reporting and compliance and other matters that are reported on separately by those other auditors.
 However, this report, insofar as it relates to the results of the other auditors, is based solely on the reports of the other auditors.